Ryuu22/EasyMocap/doc/realtime_visualization.md

 -->
 # EasyMoCap -> Real-time Visualization

-We are the first one to release a real-time visualization tool for both skeletons and SMPL/SMPL+H/SMPL-X/MANO models.
+We are the first ones to release a real-time visualization tool for both skeletons and SMPL/SMPL+H/SMPL-X/MANO models.

 ## Install